Photo: Connie van Driel

 The project is motivated by the urge we have of capturing images through our contemporary devices–the sunset being one of the most photographed images worldwide.
 While gazing at the sublime event, we tend to replace our stereoscopic biological view for the cyclopic technological perspective of the camera.

-The Sunset project was first presented in Delft, November 2021, produced by festival Highlight Delft Festival, with support of TodaysArt, ProVlot, LucoLed, Stroom Den Haag and Publi Air.
+The Sunset project was first presented in Delft, November 2021, produced by Highlight Delft Festival, with support of TodaysArt, ProVlot, LucoLed, Stroom Den Haag, Rollema Logistiek and Publi Air.

-This year we would like to thank to Highlight Delft, Rollema Logistiek, Mary Hessing / Gemeente Den Haag, ProVlot, Carry Hendriks, ANNA Vastgoed & Cultuur, and again Stroom Den Haag.
+This year we thank again Highlight Delft, Rollema Logistiek, Stroom Den Haag, Mary Hessing, Gemeente Den Haag, Carry Hendriks, and ANNA Vastgoed & Cultuur.

-Last but not least, our deep thanks to friends and strangers who share the photos they took of our Sunset.
-The overflow of images of the project resonates with the seed of this project, which started years ago, by watching a sunset at the beach.
-We thought about our urge to capture the vanishing sun and wanted to freeze that very moment, to let it linger, to share its radiance; spend time.
+Last but not least, our deep gratitude to friends and strangers who shared the photos taken of our Sunset.
+The overflow of images of the project resonates the origins of this project started years ago, when we were watching a sunset at the beach.
+We wondered about the universal urge to capture the vanishing sun and wanted to freeze that very moment, to let it linger, to share its radiance; spend time.

 Sunset in The Hague, October 6-9, 2022

 Concept & management: Ludmila Rodrigues & Mike Rijnierse

 Curation BlowUp Art Den Haag: Mary Hessing / BinnenhofBuiten